Introduction

 3. Pros include efficiency and support for business growth.

-4. Cons include less oversight over this process as well as opening your business to other industry risks.
+4. Cons include less oversight over this process and opening your business to other industry risks.

 Distribution Processing Center Defined

 A Distribution Processing Center is the marriage between a warehouse and a fulfillment center.
 DPC’s house and store products like a warehouse.
-They also pick, pack, and ship these same products like a fulfillment center.
+They also pick, pack, and ship these products like a fulfillment center.
 In this way, Distribution Processing Centers combine the best of both worlds.
 They offer a one-stop shop for all your fulfillment and distribution needs.
-Additionally, their value proposition is DPC’s offer dialed-in logistics and data-driven processes.
-In turn, that makes this portion of commerce as fast and efficient as possible.
-Their business is to make sure that products are housed safely and shipped quickly.
+Their value proposition is DPC’s offer of dialed-in logistics and data-driven processes.
+That makes this portion of commerce as fast and efficient as possible.
+Their business is ensuring products are housed safely and shipped quickly.

 1. First, DPC’s offer storage of your products.
 Warehouses hold products for long periods of time.
-DPC’s will house your product but require a fast turn over rate.
-DPC’s will accept the products on your company’s behalf and organize and store the product in an efficient way.
-In turn, this prepares your product to be packaged when an order is placed.
+DPC’s will house your product but require a fast turnover rate.
+DPCs will accept the products on your company’s behalf and organize and store the products efficiently.
+This prepares your product to be packaged when an order is placed.

 2. Once an order is placed, technology is used to communicate between your selling platform and the Distribution Processing Center.
 The order will then be fulfilled in an accurate and timely manner.